kimipooh/list-view-google-calendar/readme.txt

 == Changelog ==
 = 6.5 =
 * Fixed an error that occurred when "html_tag" shortcode option contained an unexpected value.
-* Added "no_event_link" shortcode opition.
+* Added "no_event_link" shortcode option.
 If the "no_event_link" option is enabled and the value isn't empty, the event link is removed.

 = 6.4.1 =
 * The translation of the location name is fixed to be valid.
 As a result, the default value of the view_location_name shortcut option is now empty.
 If it is set to empty, Location: will be used.